 2. Learn the basics of “embedded C”

-If you decide to start with the 8051 microcontroller, “Embedded C” provides a gentle introduction to the programming of embedded systems (using 8051 microcontrollers).
+Using the 8051 as a platform, “Embedded C” provides a very gentle introduction to the programming of embedded systems using TT software architectures.

 Further information is available.